Frequently Asked Questions

 Straight Razor Place, also known as SRP, is the original and oldest online community devoted to straight razor shaving.
 SRP has over 40,000 members with 1.4 million posts.
 Having started out as a Yahoo! group in November 2000, SRP has since grown into the most comprehensive source for all things relating to straight razors, and their use.
-It sports the most experienced, dedicated, and focussed group of gentlemen in its sector.
+It sports the most experienced, dedicated, and focussed group of gentlemen worldwide in its sector.
 It also offers a host of informational resources.

 Why should I join SRP?

 As a member, you can benefit a lot more from the site.
 For example, you can introduce yourself in the beginners forum and ask to be supported by a Mentor on line or who may live close enough for a personal visit.
-You can also buy good shaving utensils sold by members at reasonable prices in our Classifieds.
+You can also buy good shaving utensils sold by members at reasonable prices in our member's only Classifieds.
 Or participate in our monthly giveaways in which you can win straight shaving equipment.

 What informational resources does SRP offer?

 - The Straight Razor Place Forum is SRP's core.
 It is where its members meet and discuss everything relating to straight razors, and things relating to them.
 Take a moment and introduce yourself there Member Introductions .
 SRP prides itself of being the most gentlemanly shaving community, and in this spirit, we have joined some of our most experienced members in a user group called Mentors.
 Should you require personal assistance, they will be pleased to support you in your first steps.